ApprenticeAI/frapy/docs/topics/stats.rst

 of whether the stats collection is enabled or not.
 If it's disabled, the API will still work but it won't collect anything.
-This is aimed at simplifying the stats collector usage: you should spend no more than one line of code for collecting stats in your spider, Scrapy extension, or whatever code you're using the Stats Collector from.
+This is aimed at simplifying the stats collector usage: you should spend no more than one line of code for collecting stats in your spider, Frapy extension, or whatever code you're using the Stats Collector from.

 Another feature of the Stats Collector is that it's very efficient (when